 Run the processor until the pumpkin is a smooth puree, a minute or so.
 If you don’t have a food processor, you can do this with a blender, hand blender, or potato masher.

-Can be stored in the refrigerator for up to four days or in the freezer for 3 months.
+Can be stored in the refrigerator for up to a week or in the freezer for 3 months.
 If any liquid has separated from the solids, simply strain it off through a sieve or cheese cloth lined colander.

 Makes about 3 cups of pumpkin puree.